CenterForOpenScience/OSFDocs/docs/pages/preprints.rst

 On the OSF Preprints landing page, there is a search field to search for preprints, a green [Add a preprint] button below the search field, and a section titled "Browse by subject" that shows the 10 top-level subject areas provided by Bepress (see the `Search Preprints`_ section).

-In the top right, there's a toolbar with the following actions:
+For the preprint services, the navigation bar is laid out as follows:

-* An "Add a preprint" tab that takes the user to the "Add a preprint" page.
+* **Add a preprint** takes the user to the "Submission" page
+* **Search** takes the user to the "Discover" page
+* **Support** takes the user to the preprints help guides
-* A "Search" tab that takes the user to the Preprint Archive Search page.
+* **Donate** takes the user to the COS "Donate" page

+If the service uses moderation, the "Add a preprint" button reads "Submit a <submission_type>".

 The following tabs appear in the navigation bar when the user is logged out OSF Preprints:

 * OSF Preprints.
 Clicking this tab causes a drop-down menu to appear with the following options:

-    * OSF Home: Clicking this link takes the user to their dashboard.
+    * **OSF Home** takes the user to their dashboard.
-    * OSF Preprints: Clicking this link takes the user to the OSF Preprints landing page https://osf.io/preprints/.
+    * **OSF Preprints** takes the user to the OSF Preprints landing page https://osf.io/preprints/.
-    * OSF Registries: Clicking this link takes the user to the OSF Registries landing page https://osf.io/registries/.
+    * **OSF Registries** takes the user to the OSF Registries landing page https://osf.io/registries/.
-    * OSF Meetings: Clicking this link takes the user to the OSF for Meetings landing page https://osf.io/meetings/.
+    * **OSF Meetings** takes the user to the OSF for Meetings landing page https://osf.io/meetings/.

 * Add a preprint: Clicking this link takes the user to the sign-in page https://accounts.osf.io/login?service=https%3A%2F%2Fosf.io%2Flogin%2F%3Fnext%3D%252Fpreprints%252Fsubmit.
 * Search: Clicking this link takes the user to the Preprints Discover page https://osf.io/preprints/discover/.